AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

 ---
 title: Developing (generic)
-seo-title: Developing (generic)
 description: The integration framework includes an integration layer with an API, allowing you to build AEM components for eCommerce capabilities
-seo-description: The integration framework includes an integration layer with an API, allowing you to build AEM components for eCommerce capabilities
-uuid: 393bb28a-9744-44f4-9796-09228fcd466f
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference